rhomobile/rhomobile-docs/eb/en/edge/api/webview.md

 * %p - platform name ("Windows CE " + version number)
 * %w - WebKit version number
-* %e - MotorolaWebKit version number.
+* %e - WebKit version number.

 Use the UserAgent setting to spoof your device to the server, e.g. to view content designed for the desktop on your mobile screen.
-From RhoElements 2.1 onwards the default value was changed to work out of the box with a greater number of server configurations, prior to RhoElements 2.1 the default user agent was: "Mozilla/5.0 (%p) AppleWebKit/%w (KHTML, like Gecko) MotorolaWebKit/%e Safari/%w"
+From RhoElements 2.1 onwards the default value was changed to work out of the box with a greater number of server configurations, prior to RhoElements 2.1 the default user agent was: "Mozilla/5.0 (%p) AppleWebKit/%w (KHTML, like Gecko) WebKit/%e Safari/%w"

 ####Access